Use these effective open house strategies and win your next open house

 A good idea is to also do interviews with parents of students who have left your establishment.
 Or current parents: no shame in asking them if they have friends that went to another open house.

-Besides looking at the school websites, be sure to also check their Facebook pages as events are going up there more often.
+Besides looking at the school websites, be sure to also check their Facebook pages as events will be posted there more regularly.
 Eventbrite is also a popular tool for open houses.

 While you are at it, look out for shadow day options as well…